Histogram: Cumulative histogram

-A cumulative histogram is a mapping that counts the cumulative number of observations in all of the bins up to the specified bin.
-That is, the cumulative histogram Mi of a histogram mj is defined as:
+A cumulative histogram: a mapping that counts the cumulative number of observations in all of the bins up to the specified bin.
+That is, the cumulative histogram Mi of a histogram mj can be defined as:

 Number of bins and width

 There is no "best" number of bins, and different bin sizes can reveal different features of the data.
-Grouping data is at least as old as Graunt's work in the 17th century, but no systematic guidelines were given until Sturges' work in 1926.
+Grouping data is at least as old as Graunt's work in the 17th century, but no systematic guidelines were given until Sturges's work in 1926.

 Using wider bins where the density of the underlying data points is low reduces noise due to sampling randomness; using narrower bins where the density is high (so the signal drowns the noise) gives greater precision to the density estimation.
 Thus varying the bin-width within a histogram can be beneficial.
 Nonetheless, equal-width bins are widely used.

 Some theoreticians have attempted to determine an optimal number of bins, but these methods generally make strong assumptions about the shape of the distribution.
 Depending on the actual data distribution and the goals of the analysis, different bin widths may be appropriate, so experimentation is usually needed to determine an appropriate width.
 There are, however, various useful guidelines and rules of thumb.

 The number of bins k can be assigned directly or can be calculated from a suggested bin width h as:

 The braces indicate the ceiling function.